o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 **Example : Add seed**

-Create the seed list `testFile.seed` if it doesn't exist, and adds the `asset1.pak` and `asset2.pak` assets as seeds for the `PC` platform:
+Create the seed list `testFile.seed` if it doesn't exist, and add the `asset1.pak` and `asset2.pak` assets as seeds for the `PC` platform:

 {{< tabs name="Command line example-Add seed" >}}
 {{% tab name="Windows" %}}